 What do I think vampires are like?
 I go for the Groglin Grange, Varney The Vampire, Nosferatu model.
 Skinny, smelling, filthy and not fit to grace the drawing room of a young lady of refinement and breeding.

-The topic of vampires is becoming huge on the Internet with more and more vampire sites and discussion forums popping up all over the place.
-Do you visit such sites and get involved with discussions, and what do you think about the presence of vampires on the Internet?
+The topic of vampires is becoming huge on the Internet.
+More and more vampire sites and discussion forums are popping up all over the place.
+Do you visit such sites and get involved with discussions?
+Also, what do you think about the presence of vampires on the Internet?

 Not something I’ve thought about and I’ve never been asked to say my piece on the internet.
 Although I have had a couple of Chatrooms which seemed very interesting although not solely on a vampire theme.Ingrid Pitt

 Through out your career you have travelled around the world and met lots of adoring fans.
 Have you ever had any scary moments and what do you like best about meeting fans?

 I can truthfully say that I have never had any problems.
 It might have something to do with the fact that my husband is 6′ 2″ and mean looking and is constantly with me.
 But I don’t think so.
 I just think people are lovely and I adore chatting to them.
 My favourite night of the year is the Fan Club reunion.
 Seventy or eighty members turn up in London, we pig out on delicious Polish nosh and dance the night away to a Russian band.
 And I get lots of time to chat.
 I sometimes get accused of taking too long to sign autographs when I’m at conventions.
 Not from the fans waiting for the autographs but from others who won’t be named.
 Of course, like everybody, I like talking about myself but the nature of the beast means that it gets boring after continuous repetition – so I make my time interesting by finding out what everybody who bellies up to the stand do, what their ambitions are, how their family is getting on – and what they think of me!Ingrid Pitt